Coates087/RelayerActionMapper/README.md

-#  Relayer Action Remapper V2
+#  Relayer Action Mapper V2

 Hello.
 Welcome to the Relayer Action Remapper tool.
 This utility tool is designed to make customizing the controls for Relayer Advanced on PC easier to do.